ratanmurty/model-generalization/README.md

  python extract_features.py --images_path --save_dir --model
  ```

-where model is the model name
+Where model is the model name (all models available on brain-score) + pytorch